This book offers insights into the scholarly debates on formal and informal finance in rural China and fills a gap in the existing literature.

-The book provides an overview of the overall development of rural finance in China and explains the necessity of embarking on the pathway toward rural financial pluralization through "Local Knowledge Paradigm".
-The authors also analyze formal and informal financial development, and inclusive finance (including digital inclusive finance) in rural China in various dimensions.
+The book provides an overview of the overall development of rural finance in China and explains the necessity of embarking on the pathway toward rural financial pluralization through the "Local Knowledge Paradigm".
+The authors also analyze formal and informal financial development and inclusive finance (including digital inclusive finance) in rural China in various dimensions.

 1.Towards a competitive and inclusive financial market in rural china: a theory-driven approach 2.
 70 years’ evolution of the rural financial system of the people’s republic of china 3.
 Farm households' demand for and access to loans in rural china 4.
 Ownership, governance and interests of financial institutions within the rural credit cooperative system 5.
 Improving the financial sustainability of the financial institutions within the rcc system: problems and policy options 6.
 The development of digital inclusive finance in chinese counties: index construction, measurement and analysis 7.
 China’s financing support for poverty alleviation